jcortial-safran/BasicTools_paper/paper.md

 ```
 </a>

-The main objects and features of the library are
+The main features of the library are

 - meshes (in the folder Containers):
-  ConstantRectilinearMesh.py and UnstructuredMesh.py define the data model for self-explicit mesh types.
+  ConstantRectilinearMesh.py and UnstructuredMesh.py define the data model for constant rectilinear and unstructured mesh types.
 Unstructured meshes are efficient in the sense that elements are stored using only one array for each element type.
 Both mesh types can feature nodes and element tags.
 Many functions are available for creating, cleaning and modifying meshes.
 In particular, field projection operations enable to project fields defined on a mesh onto a set of points, using various methods and options, with respect to the location of the destination points being inside or outside the origin mesh (finite element interpolation, extrapolation, clamped evaluations, nearest neighbors, zero fill).
-Mesh morphing capacities are also included.
+Mesh morphing capabilities are also included.
 - filters (in the folder Containers):
-  ElementFilter and NodeFilter enable to easily handle subparts of the meshes by selecting element and node set using threshold functions, tags, element types, element dimensionality and masks.
-This filter can be combined using boolean operations (union, complementary...) to construct advanced filters  on points and elements.
+  ElementFilter and NodeFilter enable to handle subparts of the meshes by selecting element- and node-sets using threshold functions, tags, element types, element dimensionality and masks.
+Arbitrary filters can be combined using boolean operations (union, complementary...) to construct advanced filters  on points and elements.
 - a finite element engine (in the folder FE):
-  A general weak formulation engine is available, enable to integrate fields over any part of the considered mesh.
-FETools.py contains particular functions for Lagrange P1 finite elements, including the computation of stiffness and mass matrices.
-The domain of integration is defined using the ElementFilters, this make the integration domain flexible.
-Depending on the parameter of the integration the result can be a matrix (i.e. tangent operator), vector (i.e. right hands side term), or a scalar (i.e. volume, energy)
+  A general weak formulation engine able to integrate fields over any part of the considered mesh is available.
+FETools.py contains specific functions for Lagrange P1 finite elements, including the computation of stiffness and mass matrices.
+The domain of integration is defined using the ElementFilters to make the integration domain flexible.
+Depending on the parameter of the integration the result can be a matrix (e.g. tangent operator), a vector (e.g. right hands side term), or a scalar (e.g. volume, energy)
 - input/output functions (in the folder IO):
-  Various readers (writer) for importing (exporting) meshes and solution fields from (to) the internal data model of BasicTools are available.
+  Various readers (respectively, writers) for importing (exporting) meshes and solution fields from (to) the internal data model of BasicTools are available.
 Available formats include geo/geof (Z-set [@zset]), vtk, xdmf, samcef, abaqus.
-The bridge with MeshIO brings extra import/export capabilities by wrapping the MeshIO readers/writer with the same API as BasicTools.
+The bridge with MeshIO brings extra import/export capabilities by wrapping the MeshIO readers/writers with the BasicTools API.
 - implicit geometry engine (in the folder ImplicitGeometry):
-  This object are used to define geometries using only implicit geometries (level-set function).
-Basic shapes (spheres, plane, cylinders, cubes), operator (symmetry, translation, rotation) as well as binary operators (union, difference, intersection) can be used to construct complex shapes.
+  The classes are used to define arbitrary subdomains using only implicit geometries (level-set function).
+Basic shapes (spheres, half-spaces, cylinders, cubes), transformations (symmetry, translation, rotation) as well as binary operators (union, difference, intersection) can be used to construct complex shapes.
 Then these shapes can be used to select elements (using the ElementFilter), or be evaluated on a point cloud (e.g. the points of a mesh) to explicitly construct the iso-zero surface.

-The large majority of functions are illustrated in the same file where they are defined, in CheckIntegrity functions.
+The large majority of functions are illustrated in the same file where they are defined, in ```CheckIntegrity``` functions.
 Additionally, some feature are illustrated below.

 # Examples